DATE OF DEATH APPRAISAL (retrospective appraisals)

 Estate tax liability, disposition of assets under a will or in probate are challenging issues.

-There are many life circumstances -- none of them lacking in stress and complexity -- where you might need an appraisal of real property to determine the market value of what a property was worth as of a specific date in the past such as the date of death of a spouse.
+There are many life circumstances -- none of them lacking in stress and complexity -- where you might need an appraisal of real property to determine the market value of what a property was worth as of a specific date in the past such as the date of death of a parent or spouse.
 Typically, the Personal Representative PR of the estate of a loved one chooses to delay this process several months or longer while they tend to other difficult and sometimes overwhelming matters associated with such a loss.
 However, a date of death appraisal is usually necessary for estate tax purposes and for the disposition of certain assets of a decedent.

 Please browse my website to learn more about my qualifications, expertise and independent services offered.